whscienceteacher/whscienceteacher.github.io/physics.md

 ### Energy and Heat

+[Ball on Ramp With Energy](/ballrampenergy/) - **Lab/Phenomenon** - Same as the version in the motion section but it displays KE and PE.
+No friction in this one so that energy is always conserved.

 [Elastic Energy](/elastic/) - **Lab/Phenomenon** - Drag to stretch a rubber band.
 Shows the distance, force required, and elastic energy.
 I use this for practice describing patterns as linear and non-linear.

 [Electric Car](/electriccar/) - **Lab/Phenomenon** - Is this useful to anyone?
 I don't know but I might as well put it here - You set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.